 MINUTES OF MEETINGS

 Art.
-24. The minutes of meetings and the duly signed attendance sheets are recorded by the Director General in the minute book and signed by the President and a member of the Board.
+25. The minutes of General Assembly meetings and the duly signed attendance sheets and unanimous written resolutions are recorded by the Director General in the minute book and signed by the President and a member of the Board.

 The Director General may deliver certified copies to third parties.